School bus involved in head-on collision with pickup truck in Oakland

 A second vehicle may have also been involved in the accident.

-Ambulances responded to the scene but initial indications are that any injuries were minor.
+Ambulances responded to the scene but there were no reports of any serious injuries.

-Skyline Drive is currently closed between Route 287 and Rye Cliff Road due to the crash.
+Skyline Drive was shut down between Route 287 and Rye Cliff Road following the collision.

 ----------